 Use and administration of the app

-Personal data is generally processed as long as the purpose of the processing exists (e.g. the users are taking part in a training via ovos play).
-After the training has been completed, the personal data is kept for three months for the purpose of making the learning progress traceable.
+Personal data is generally processed as long as the purpose of the processing exists (e.g. the users are taking part in a training through ovos play).
+After the training has been carried out, the personal data is stored for three months for the purpose of making the learning success traceable.

 Optional: Automatic anonymization or deletion of accounts of inactive users

-Users who are inactive for a certain period of time (i.e. have no interaction with the system at all) are automatically anonymized (username, email address, password and avatar are deleted from the dataset).
-It is not possible to reverse the anonymization or to link the data of an anonymized user back to a person, as required by the GDPR.
-Re-identification would only be possible with data access combined with extensive effort.
+Users who are inactive for a certain period of time (i.e. no interaction with the system at all) are automatically anonymized (username, email address, password and avatar are deleted from the data set).
+It is not possible to reverse the anonymization or trace the data of an anonymized user back to a person, as required by the GDPR.
+A re-identification is only possible with extensive effort and data access.

 Anonymized accounts can no longer be used by users.
-Some of the account’s usage data will continue to be processed, but only for statistical purposes.
-The period for automatic anonymization is 365 days in the default configuration and can be set individually for each tenant.
+Some of the usage data of the account will continue to be processed, but only for statistical purposes.
+The period for automatic anonymization is 365 days in the default configuration and can be set individually per tenant.

-21 and 3 days before the optional automatic anonymization, a notification is sent via email to the affected users in each case.
+21 and 3 days before the optional automatic anonymization, a notification is sent via email to the affected users each time.

 Manual deletion of an account